Small Bathroom Ideas: UK En suites

 How can I make my small bathroom look luxurious?

-If you want to provide a real perception of the luxurious experience, there’s actually a whole list of budget options you can opt for for that high-class sheen.
-Lots of designers get the impression that clients would like such interiors in their environment – as plenty of designers are approached by those with dreams to make a fun, luxurious small bathroom complete with exposed floorboards, luxury panelling, and pretty much every high class element you could think of.
+If you want to provide a real perception of the luxurious experience, there’s actually a whole list of budget options you can opt for to get that high-class sheen.
+Lots of designers get the impression that clients would like such interiors in their environment – as plenty of designers are approached by those with dreams to make a fun, luxurious small bathroom complete with exposed floorboards, luxury panelling, and pretty much every high-class element you could think of.

 If you want to feast your eyes on a bathroom design that is a true exception, has high reviews, and looks like it’s destined for Instagram features, here’s how you can make your small bathroom both luxurious and Instagram page ready:

 - Don’t underestimate white- Minimalism is everything nowadays, and it’s no exception for your small bathroom or cloakroom.
 White tiles – whether floor or wall tiles – are all the rage and many take inspiration from those that have a more minimal layout.
 Any designer is well-versed in these styles, and consulting such a designer could make all the difference.
 Don’t miss your window of opportunity!

 - Go leafy- As well as pops of white, you can add some much-needed colour back in with a simple, eco-friendly solution… plants!
 Plants are, again, all the rage on social media.
 There are many websites that provide you with everything you need for plant care, especially with low-maintenance plants that can just sit on your windows and grow away…

 - Accessories are key- If you want to make a real luxurious feel out of your bathroom, you need to accessorize.
 With glass surfaces and pops of marble here and there, you need some home touches to give inspiration and bring your bathroom to life, no matter which styles you’re hoping to look for.
 Providing an array of shades and different types of style in your colour scheme, through accessories, are a great way to get the best luxurious bathrooms.